-Spicy Glass Noodles with Pork (Ants Climbing a Tree)
+Spicy Glass Noodles with Minced Meat (Ants Climbing a Tree)

-Spicy glass noodles with pork is more traditionally known as “ants climbing a tree” (ma yi shang shu – 蚂蚁上树); this spicy Sichuan noodle dish is so aptly named because the minced pork cling to the mung bean vermicelli, resembling ants climbing on a tree.
+Spicy glass noodles with pork is more traditionally known as “ants climbing a tree” (ma yi shang shu – 蚂蚁上树); this spicy Sichuan noodle dish is so aptly named because the minced pork cling to the mung bean vermicelli, resembling ants climbing on a tree, though I love making this with ground turkey for a healthier option.
 It’s typically eaten with rice because the spiciness makes it “xia fan” (a rice killer) — so yes, CARBS ON CARBS.
+A little blanched bok choy also goes great with this.

 Ingredients: